taezeem14/Spectrix/README.md

 ---

-## 📝 Documentation Promise

-- README is updated with every shipped feature and major behavior change.
-- Vercel and Cloudflare variants stay documented in parity.

----

 ## 🔥 What is Spectrix AI?

 **Spectrix AI** is a high-performance, PWA-first AI chatbot engineered for students, developers, and power users.